pierrotm777/ESP32C3-AFHDS2A_EXPRESS-LRS-TX/README.md

 - serial output is kept out of the high-priority RF callback;
 - optional features are processed from the normal ESP32 loop whenever possible.

+The same philosophy is used for the ELRS extension:

+- the existing AFHDS2A/A7105 path is kept intact;
+- CRSF is implemented in separate RF configuration and CRSF source files;
+- the common PPM/SWEEP/XANY channel generation remains upstream of both RF backends;
+- only the selected backend owns the active RF output path;
+- CRSF/ELRS additions should not change the proven AFHDS2A timing behaviour.
 This makes comparison with upstream MPM code easier and reduces the risk of introducing timing regressions.

 ---